jsxgraph/moodle-filter_jsxgraph/README.md

 Using the [JSXGraph](http://jsxgraph.org) filter makes it a lot easier to embed [JSXGraph](http://jsxgraph.org) constructions into moodle online documents.

 ## Installation
-### Installation for moodle 3+: (by Moodle Admin)
+### Installation for moolde2.9 and moodle3+: (by Moodle Admin)
+To install the filter in moodle2.9 and moodle3+ you can follow the steps in the "Installation for moodle 2.x" section in this documentation.
+Make sure downloading the whole `moodle2.9_and_3+` folder and delete folder `install` therein.

-In version 3 the installation has changed a bit.
-Follow the steps below:
+Alternatively, you can follow the steps below:

-1. Download the ZIP-compressed directory `install_jsxgraph_plugin.zip` from the `moodle3+` folder
+1. Download the ZIP-compressed directory `install_jsxgraph_plugin.zip` from `moodle2.9_and_3+/install`

    **Do not unpack `install_jsxgraph_plugin.zip`!**